Des Walker: Euro 1992

-World Cup 1994 qualification
+1994 World Cup qualification

 On 28 April 1993, in a 1994 World Cup qualifier, England were leading 2–1 against the Netherlands.
 With four minutes remaining the exceptionally-paced Marc Overmars became the first person in Walker's then 52 internationals to beat the defender for speed.
 With little choice, Walker fouled Overmars.
 Peter van Vossen scored the resulting penalty and the game ended 2–2.

-A month later on 29 May in Chorzow, Walker was again beaten in a foot race.
-Poland's Dariusz Adamczuk got to the ball first and with one touch lobbed Chris Woods to score.
+A month later on 29 May in Chorzów, Poland, Walker was again beaten in a foot race.
+Dariusz Adamczuk got to the ball first and with one touch lobbed Chris Woods to score.

 Four days later, on 2 June 1993, England's hopes of qualifying were dealt a further blow during a 2–0 loss away to Norway.
 Walker's defensive authority was compromised by Taylor's imposition of an untested wing back system.
 Walker was largely at fault for the first goal.
 After committing a foul near the corner flag Walker began to argue with the referee.
 He was caught out with a quick free kick leading to a cross for Øyvind Leonhardsen to score.

 Walker played in a three-game Summer tour of the host nation of the following year's finals, USA.
 He then missed other crucial qualifiers, a 3–0 win over Poland and a decisive 2–0 loss against the Netherlands in Rotterdam.
 Walker played in England's last qualifier in the group in November 1993.
 San Marino scored the fastest ever goal in a World Cup qualifier, after just eight seconds, capitalising on an under hit backpass from Stuart Pearce.
 England won 7–1 but failed to qualify (they had needed to win by seven clear goals and hope that the Netherlands lost in Poland, but the Netherlands won 3–1 so England's result was academic).
-This was Taylor's last match in charge of England, and although he was a member of Taylors successor (Terry Venables) early squads, he never played for the national team again.
+This was Taylor's last match in charge of England, and although he was a member of Taylor’s successor (Terry Venables) early squads, he never played for the national team again.

 In total, Walker made 59 appearances for England, scoring no goals.